nimblehq/rails-templates/README.md

 - Install ruby and set your local ruby version to `2.6.5`
 - Install rails > `6.0.0`, recommended version `6.0.1`

+### Use the template

-The main template is `rails_docker`.
-In order to use it, initialize a new app with the following parameters:
+In order to use the template, initialize a new app with the following parameters:

 ```
 rails new <app_name> -m https://raw.githubusercontent.com/nimblehq/rails-templates/master/template.rb